About the Initiative

 Margaret Hollister

 Former head of manuscripts at a regional university library.
 Oversees acquisitions, grant administration, and institutional partnerships.
-With the Initiative since 2011.
+Chairs the quarterly acquisitions committee and serves ex officio on the board.
+Granddaughter of the farmstead whose papers form NHI-A-014; recused from any matter concerning that collection.

 Daniel Pérec

 Timber-frame carpenter and architectural historian.
-Leads structural documentation projects and maintains the Initiative's measured-drawings standard, now in its fourth revision.
+Leads structural documentation projects and maintains the Initiative's Measured-Drawing Standard, now in its fourth revision.
+Lead draftsman on the Ridge Barns Survey.
+Custodian of the bench-and-trestle kit inherited from the founding working group.

 Irene Vatsaas

 Folklorist and recorded-sound archivist.
-Trains community fieldworkers, supervises transcription, and manages the Initiative's recorded collections.
-With the Initiative since 2008.
+Trains community fieldworkers, supervises transcription, and manages the Initiative's recorded collections (master files on LTO-9 tape in triplicate, access copies in FLAC).
+Principal author of the 2020 Consent Framework revision.

 Theodore Okafor

-Responsible for cataloguing, finding aids, and the Initiative's digital preservation workflows.
-Holds a graduate degree in archival studies and joined the Initiative in 2019.
+Responsible for cataloguing, finding aids, and digital preservation workflows.
+Holds a graduate degree in archival studies.
+Maintains the controlled vocabulary used for subject indexing, including the recent additions for seasonal agricultural terms specific to the watershed.

 Values in Practice